jeroeningen/advidi_test/README.md

 1. If the number of random and number of weighted requests are not present, they will be initialized with '0'.
 2. If the common denominator is not present, it wil be initialized as follows:
 If the random_ratio is either 0 or 100, the common_denominator will be '1'.
 Otherwise, the highest value will be determined that is divisible by the percentage random requests and divisible by the percentage weighted requests.
-To determine the 'minimum maximum' random requests and  'minimum maximum' weighted requests to be made, the common denominator is used.
+To determine the 'minimum maximum' random requests and  'minimum maximum' weighted requests to be made, the random ratio is divided by common denominator.
 3. Determine as follows which request should be made:
-If the generated value is lower then the random ratio and the number of random requests made is lower then the maximum number random requests made, do a random request.
+If the generated value is lower then the random ratio and the number of random requests made is lower then the maximum number random requests to be made (by using the common denominator), do a random request.
-If the maximum number of weighted requests made, do a random request.
+If the maximum number of weighted requests made (by using the common denominator), do a random request.
 In all other cases do a weighted request

 ###Campaign.get_banner_and_requests_made